A look at why the Bears' draft plans won't change after big free-agent signings

 A look at why the Bears’ draft plans won’t change after big free-agent signings

-Free agency was different for Bears general manager Ryan Pace this year because of quarterback Mitch Trubisky and new coach Matt Nagy.
+Free agency was different for general manager Ryan Pace this offseasonm because of quarterback Mitch Trubisky and new coach Matt Nagy.

 But when it comes to the draft, Pace’s approach remains the same.
-He signs players to put him in position to select the best player available in the draft.
-He doesn’t want to feel the pressure of certain needs for his team, regardless of position.
+He signs players in free agency who allow him to be in a position to select the best player available in the draft, rather than feel compelled to pick based on positional needs.

 After a flurry of moves this week, here is a look at what the draft might hold for the Bears next month: